Here's kirigami instructions on how to make a paper snowflake.

 Note that cutting half-a-heart will open to reveal a heart cutout.
 Similarly, cutting a semicircle will reveal a circle; and cutting a triangle will produced a diamond shape.

 Hints and Tips

 - For young children, it might be better to fold the paper into quarters instead of sixths.
 Children can understand "fold in half and then fold in half again" whereas folding into thirds can be challenging.

 - Be extra careful when children use scissors.
 Paper snowflakes are beautiful and sometimes children become careless in their enthusiasm.
 As well, folded paper is thick and can be tricky to cut.

 - Cutting will be easier if you use thin paper.
-Check out these origami paper packs
+Check out these packs of origami paper from amazon.com

 - These snowflakes look great when taped to a window.
 If a window is not available, the snowflakes also look great on a colored backing.

 Below are some samples.
 The smaller design on the left opens up into the snowflake on the right.

 - Kirigami: Paper Cutting and Folding by Rachael L Thomas

 - Kirigami Menagerie: 38 Paper Animals to Copy, Cut & Fold by H Hayakawa